 Where’s Charlie Doggett?
-By Ginny Davis
+By Jenny Davis

 (Prepared by Ginny Davis for FBC Nashville’s SAALT Shaker newsletter for senior adults in the next issue after he retired as editor, January 2014.)

 If it’s Tuesday morning, he’s tutoring first- and second-graders in reading at Tulip Grove Elementary School.
 If it’s Friday morning, he’s serving as a docent at the Zoo at Grassmere.
 If it’s Sunday morning, he’s greeting First Baptist Church members and guests at the 7th Avenue lobby door.